bumoproject/bumo-docs-en/docs/open_community_governance_initiative.md

 Time     | Outline | Task
 ----------|---------|---------
-2019.5.26 |Registration| Open the application channel for campaign nodes, officially launch the Community Governance Initiative, and invite global partners to participate
+2019.5.26 |Registration| Open the application channel for campaign nodes, officially launch the Community Governance Program, and invite global partners to participate
 2019.7.1 | Release nodes| The first batch of campaign nodes is officially announced 2019.7.10 | Start voting | The campaign officially begins, and the voting channel is opened simultaneously 2019.7.28 | Form the node committee | Convene the first "Node Governance Committee" meeting